kaisero/fireREST/README.md

 FireREST is a python library to interface with Cisco Firepower Management Center REST API.
 The goal of FireREST is to provide a simple SDK to programmatically interact with FMC.

-## ⚠️ Maintainer Wanted! ⚠️

-FireREST is aligned to FMC Release 7.0.0 and will not be maintained starting 2022-07-01.
-If anybody would like to pick up this project please contact me via mail (oliver.kaiser@outlook.com)

 ## Features